 - trying not to cover furniture with cloth – for example, draping rugs and throws over a couch – which can give dust mites a place to breed.

-Children can become allergic to the hair, dander and saliva of animals such as cats, dogs, horses and rabbits.
+Children can become allergic to the hair, dander and saliva of animals like cats, dogs, horses and rabbits.

-Allergy to animals usually causes symptoms in the skin, nose or eyes, from contact with the animal dander.
-This type of allergy is most likely to cause itchy skin, hives and an itchy, runny nose and eyes.
-It can also make your child’s eczema or asthma worse.
+Allergies to animals usually cause symptoms in the skin, nose or eyes from contact with the animal dander.
+These allergies are most likely to cause itchy skin, hives and an itchy, runny nose and eyes.
+They can also make your child’s hay fever or asthma worse.

-Your child might be OK with his own pet, but have a reaction to other people’s pets.
-In this case, you could give him a dose of antihistamine (one that won’t make him sleepy) about 30 minutes before you visit a house where you know there’s an animal that your child reacts to.
-Changing your child’s clothes as soon as you get home and getting him into the shower might help prevent him bringing the allergen into your house.
+Your child might be OK with her own pet, but have a reaction to other people’s pets.
+In this case, you could give her a dose of antihistamine (one that won’t make her sleepy) about 30 minutes before you visit a house where you know there’s an animal that your child reacts to.
+Changing your child’s clothes as soon as you get home and getting her into the shower might help prevent her bringing the allergen into your house.

 If your family pet is the problem, the best way for your child to avoid contact is to keep the animal outside.
-Don’t allow the animal to sleep on your child’s bed.
+Don’t let the animal sleep on your child’s bed.

 Allergies to grasses, weeds and pollens